bungle/lua-resty-session/README.md

 #### Memcache Storage Adapter

-Memcache storage adapters stores the session data inside Memcached server.
+Memcache storage adapter stores the session data inside Memcached server.
 It is scalable and works with web farms.

 Memcache adapter can be selected with configuration: